Does Cold Weather Make You Pee More?

 3. Cold-Induced Diuresis

-During cold diuresis, blood vessels constrict, and blood flow is decreased to keep your internal and vital organs warmer.
-This causes your blood pressure to increase which causes your kidneys to filter out excess fluid and blood to decrease your blood volume, which causes a full bladder and makes you pee more.
+When exposed to colder temperatures, your body tries to protect you from hypothermia, known as cold-induced diuresis.
+During cold diuresis, blood vessels constrict, and blood flow decreases to warm your internal and vital organs.
+This causes your blood pressure to increase, making your kidneys filter excess fluid and blood to decrease your blood volume, which causes a full bladder and makes you pee more.

 4. Your Urine